How To Slow Aging and Stay Looking Younger Longer

 The best thing you can do for your skin is to pay attention to the foods you eat.
 Try increasing your intake of gluten-free grains and foods rich in antioxidants like fruits and vegetables, especially salads with leafy green vegetables, tomatoes, berries, and legumes.

 Fatty foods, like salmon, avocado, and nuts, are also good for the skin because of their antioxidants and omega-3s.
-These foods are also high in vitamin C, vitamin D, vitamin A, vitamin E, which are all beneficial for the skin.
+These foods are also high in vitamin C, vitamin D, vitamin A, and vitamin E, which are all beneficial for the skin.

 > The Kroma Lifestyle: Kroma’s 5-Day Reset & Daily Essentials